 Management objective 2 calls for maintenance of spotted owl pairs on an average of 80% of the core sites in the HCP area.
 During HCP development, 80% was selected as a target by taking the average number of occupied sites that contained pairs during the period of 1991 to 1998.
 As per HCP §6.2.3 # 6, the values pertaining to management objectives 2 and 3 are to be averaged over running five-year periods (see below).
-Site occupancy surveys verified pairs at 91 of the core 108 sites during the 2014 season (Table 2), giving an occupancy rate by pairs of 84% (0.843).
+Site occupancy surveys verified pairs at 91 of the core 108 sites during the 2015 season (Table 2), giving an occupancy rate by pairs of 84% (0.843).
 The five-year running average for the pair occupancy rate is 82% (Table 3).

-To address the agreed-upon reporting components of the quadrat sampling approach, we also calculated the pair occupancy rate for all sites monitored in the quadrats.
-The pair occupancy rate for the 39 (occupied) activity sites within quadrats was 79%.
+To address the agreed-upon reporting components of the quadrat sampling approach, we also calculated the pair occupancy rate for all sites monitored in the quadrats, for comparison of results to the core sites.
+The pair occupancy rate for the 29 (occupied) activity sites within quadrats was 55%.
 For the quadrat sites, the five-year running average for the pair occupancy rate is 66% (Tables 2 and 4).